 |2.||HOW DO I KNOW IF I AM AFFECTED BY THE SETTLEMENT?
 WHO IS INCLUDED IN THE SETTLEMENT CLASS?|

-If you are a member of the Settlement Class, you are subject to the Settlement, unless you timely request to be excluded.
+If you are a member of the Settlement Class, you are subject to the Settlement, unless you timely requested to be excluded.
 The Settlement Class consists of:

 all persons and entities who purchased or otherwise acquired CTI Securities during the period from March 9, 2015 through February 9, 2016, inclusive (the “Class Period”), and were damaged thereby.
 “CTI Securities” means (i) CTI common stock; (ii) CTI Series N-1 Preferred Stock; and/or (iii) CTI Series N-2 Preferred Stock, but does not include any shares of such securities that traded on an exchange outside the United States.